 marry the spirit to the flesh, and they will become one.
 We will be able to

-recognize everybody we knew on earth, but that doesn’t mean they will look
+recognize everybody we knew on earth, though they will not look

 the same.
 We might meet a beautiful person in heaven who was rather ugly in

-her natural flesh, yet we will be able to recognize her.
+the flesh, yet we will recognize her.
 Jesus appeared to his

 disciples in different forms after His resurrection, and each time they were